Ribbon control for Java, implemented using JavaFX, based on the Microsoft Ribbon.

 Goals for this control:

-- Customizable via CSS
+- Customizable via CSS;

-- FXML friendly
+- FXML friendly;

-- Look good, modern and simple
+- Have an appearance, that looks good, modern and simple.

 The main control is the Ribbon, typically you’ll had it to the top of a scene.
 The Ribbon contains RibbonTab instances which you’ll add to its RibbonTab collection.